Surbhi-Kohli/JSModulesAndWebpack/Webpack/1WhatIsWebpack.md

    But there is a problem with this as well

-      i Full rebuilds everytime: Every time u change somethng in a file,u have to rebuild the whole project . ii Dead code :Concat doesn't help tie usages across files,ie if u're just concatenating files together,how do u remove code that u're actually not using or how do u even know that there is some unused code. iii Lots of IIFES are slow . iv No dynamic loaing.
+      i Full rebuilds everytime: Every time u change somethng in a file,u have to rebuild the whole project . ii Dead code :Concat doesn't help tie usages across files,ie if u're just concatenating files together, how do u remove code that u're actually not using or how do u even know that there is some unused code. iii Lots of IIFES are slow . iv No dynamic loaing.